mariaperezl/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/gl.md

 <!-- {{WRITING_SYSTEM_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- A description of the writing system (or writing systems) used in the text corpus -->
+The writing system of Galician is based on the Latin alphabet, like other Romance languages (Spanish, Portuguese or French).
+Its orthography is regulated by the corresponding regional institutions that establish the official rules of use (NOMIG).

+Galician uses the 23 letters of the basic Latin alphabet: 5 vowels and 18 consonants.

+In addition, the letters Ç, J, K, W and Y are supported in foreign words, proper names, abbreviations and international acronyms.

+The Galician alphabet also has numerous digraphs: combinations of two letters that represent a single sound: "ch", "gu", "ll", "nh", "qu", "rr".

+In terms of phonetics and phonology, some particularities of the Galician language should be highlighted.
+The vowel system has seven oral vowels: /a/, /e/, /ɛ/, /i/, /o/, /ɔ/ and /u/.
+At the consonantal level, the presence of the phoneme /ʃ/, represented by the letter “x” can be highlighted; the fricative sound /ʒ/; the distinction between /s/ and /θ/ which depends on the dialect areas; the gheada, etc.

 #### Symbol table
 <!-- {{ALPHABET_TABLE}} -->
 <!-- @ OPTIONAL @ -->
 <!-- If the writing system is alphabetic, you can include the valid alphabet here -->

+a, á, b, c, d, e, é, f, g, h, i, í, l, m, n, o, ó, p, q, r, s, t, u, ú, v, x, z
 #### Extralinguistic tags

 ### Samples